skuid/skuid-cli/README.md

    chmod +x skuid
    ```

 1. Ensure the binary is accessible in your `$PATH` variable.
-This can be done one of two ways
+This can be done one of two ways:

    - Move the application to a folder that's already in your `$PATH` variable, like `/usr/local/bin`